-Specifically, the defendant admits that during the court-authorized wiretaps on Shawn Hampton's telephones, between February 3, 2010, and June9, 2010, approximately 108 drug related telephone calls were intercepted between Hampton and the defendant.
+Specifically, the defendant admits that during the court-authorized wiretaps on Shawn Hampton's telephones, between February 3, 2010, and June19, 2010, approximately 139 drug-related telephone calls were intercepted between Hampton and the defendant.
+During these calls, the defendant and Hampton would discuss the purchase of cocaine and cocaine base from Hampton which was then sold or distributed by the defendant.